 is from Cary, NC and began studying tap, ballet and jazz at an early age.
 She continued her dancing at East Carolina University where she received her BFA in Dance Education.
 Whitney became the 2009 recipient of the East Carolina University Outstanding Senior Award in the area of Dance Education.
 She continues to share her passion for dance as a teacher at Premier School of Dance and joined Footnotes in September 2010.

 began her dance training in Canton, OH and has a minor in Dance from SUNY Fredonia where she studied tap, jazz, ballet and modern dance.
 She continued her ballet and jazz training at Indiana University where she received a minor in ballet along with her Ph.D. in Molecular Genetics.
-After moving to Durham, NC in 1998 Erin studied with Gene Medler, was a founding member of Footnotes in 2002 and has since choreographed many original dances for the Ensemble.
-Erin has studied tap with Michelle Dorrance, Josh Hilberman, Diane Walker, Dorothy Wasserman and Billy Siegenfeld among others.
+After moving to Durham, NC in 1998 Erin studied tap with Gene Medler and became a founding member of Footnotes in 2002.
+She lives in Durham with her spouse, 2 children, and 2 dogs.
+By day, Erin works as an independent medical writer.

 - Footnotes Co-founder - graduated from Brandeis University in 1982 with a degree in Theater Arts.
 She began a career in Musical Theater in NYC with credits including Up In Central Park